-- 1. Accredited English certificate of the first-level university degree and General Estimate. - 2.
-Accredited Certificate with the estimates of all the different subjects in all academic years as well as the General Estimate for each academic year separately. - 3.
-Accredited Certificate for Master's degree or its equivalent that should be submitted in English Language. - 4.
+- 1. Accredited certificate of the first-level university degree and General Estimate (English / Arabic). - 2.
+Accredited English Certificate with the estimates of all the different subjects in all academic years as well as the General Estimate for each academic year separately. - Accredited Certificate for Master's degree or its equivalent (English / Arabic). - 4.
 A Certificate with the Ph.D. registration date in case the applicant has registered the PhD. - 5.
 The applicant should have attained master's degree in the Mission's Specialization. - 6.
-Valid Language certificate on date of application with 6 on IELTS or the higher IELTS score required by host university, the certificate should be valid for two years from exam date.

-(see below page 11 for more details)

-- 7. A certified statement verifying that the applicant did not receive a mission or scholarship or a scientific mission through mission sector before.
+Valid Language certificate on date of application with 6 on IELTS or the higher IELTS score required by Host University, the certificate should be valid for two years from exam date.
+(See below page 12 for more details) - A certified statement verifying that the applicant did not receive a mission or scholarship or a scientific mission through mission sector before.
 (Joint supervision, internal mission, foreign mission, scientific mission, a state one of the programs missions expenses, or any other program funded by missions sector). - 8.
-Approved PhD study plan in no more than 3 pages. - 9.
+Approved PhD study plan in no more than 3 pages from Department or section of home university (English / Arabic). - 9.
 A certificate verifying the applicant's Military Service Status. - 10.
 Preliminary approval of the research plan from the host UK professor. - 11.
-Approval of the employer to apply for the mission accredited by the Vice President for Post Graduate Studies and Research. - 12.
-Three different professors names that can be referred to them when there is a need and their contact details. - 13.
-Arabic and English data form approved and stamped by college and University.
+Approval of the employer to apply for the mission accredited by the Vice President for Post Graduate Studies and Research.(Endorsement letter). - 12.
+Three different professors' names that can be referred to them when there is a need and their contact details.

+13. Arabic and English data form approved and stamped by college and University.